ATKcodes/ATKcodes/README.md

-- Hi, I’m @ATKcodes
+- Hi, I’m @ATKcodes 👋
-- I’m currently studying at 42Rome
+- I’m currently studying at 42Rome 📖
-- You can reach me on slack at "amaso"
+- You can reach me on slack at "amaso" 📱
+- Passionate about : Programming ⌨️ 🖱️and Esport 🎧

 <!---
 ATKcodes/ATKcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.